 Salt to taste

-- Once the lentils are al dente, strain and rinse them well.
+Once the lentils are done (but not mushy), strain and rinse them well.
 Let all the water drain away, and then move them to a sheet pan.
 Gently blot the lentils with a kitchen towel to make sure they are as dry as possible, and then use your hands to coat them with the 2 tablespoons of olive oil.
 Spread them out into an even layer, sprinkle with 1/2 teaspoon of salt, and bake for 15 minutes.
-After 15 minutes, stir the lentils, shake them out into an even layer, and return them to the oven for another 10 to 15 minutes, until they're crunchy.
+After 15 minutes, stir the lentils, shake them out into an even layer, and return them to the oven for another 10 minutes, until they're crunchy.

 * You can use any variety of lentils for this recipe, but the cook times will vary.
 I find that packages typically overestimate the amount of time lentils take to cook, so taste often.
 In my experience, brown lentils take about 15 to 20 minutes to become al dente (although most packages say 50!
 I don't get it).